 As shown in the financial statements, the Company incurred a net loss for the period ending March 31, 2005, has no revenues, and has an accumulated deficit since inception.
 These factors indicate that the Company may be unable to continue in existence.
 The financial statements do not include any adjustments related to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event the Company cannot continue existence.
 The Company anticipates it will require a minimum of \$2,500,000 to fully implement its business plan.
-The Company will actively seek additional capital and management believes that this will enable the Company to continue its operations.
-However, there are inherent uncertainties and management cannot provide assurances that it will be successful in its endeavors.
+The Company will actively seek additional capital and management believes that this endeavors.